Southern Derby: History

 The 2011 Southern Derby featured both Charlotte and Charleston once again and added the Wilmington Hammerheads to the competition.
 The winner was decided on the last match of the Southern Derby Dates, which happened to be the Charleston vs. Charlotte match on Fox Soccer Channel.
 Charleston won the 2011 Southern Derby match.

 With their return to the United Soccer League (now known as the USL Championship) in 2018, North Carolina FC (formerly the Carolina RailHawks) rejoined the competition alongside former rivals the Charleston Battery and newly minted cross-state opponents the Charlotte Independence.

 2020 saw the Charlotte Independence supporter's group Jack's Militia opt-out of the Southern Derby.
 Due to Covid, the Charleston Battery and North Carolina FC played a "one and done" version of the contest.
 The Charleston Battery won the single match, 3–0.

 In 2021, North Carolina FC self-relegated to USL League 1 leaving Charleston and Charlotte to contest for the Cup once again.
 With the emergence of the new Charlotte Independence supporters group, the Mecklenburg Reserves, the rivalry was once again back on.
 The winner of the 2021 Southern Derby Cup will be played over two legs, the first at Charleston Battery's home pitch, Patriots Point on July 23 and the second leg in Charlotte's home stadium, Memorial Stadium on October 16.
 The Charlotte Independence won their first Southern Derby in 2021, splitting the games with Charleston, but outscoring Charleston 5–3 on aggregate goals.

+2022 saw Charlotte move to USL League One, leaving no teams in the immediate region for the Southern Derby.
+The Southern Derby Cup was dormant for the 2022 and 2023 season but with the announcement of North Carolina FC rejoining the USL Championship for the 2024 season, the Cup competition was revived.

 The Rules

 Rules for the 2020 Southern Derby Cup were changed due to COVID-19.

-The single match between the Charleston Battery and North Carolina FC will be a one and done competition.
+The single match between the Charleston Battery and North Carolina FC will be a one-and-done competition.
 In the case of a draw, the teams shall be declared co-champions and the Charleston Battery will retain physical control of the Cup as the 2019 champions.